1AnujJoshi/Ninja-Bug-Tracker/README.md

 https://github.com/1AnujJoshi/Ninja-Bug-Tracker.git

 # Features
--User can create a Project
+-User can create a Project.
--User can create an issue
+-User can create an issue.
--User can filter the issues by different parameters -User can track the issue by name or description
+-User can filter the issues by different parameters.
+-User can track the issue by name or description.
 -Used Bootstrap for neat UI.

 # Hosted URL